“Getting to the top is optional. Getting down is mandatory.” – Ed Viesturs, American high-altitude mountaineer

 After an initial steep climb up Sendero Principal to the viewpoint overlooking Cloudbridge Falls, follow Sendero Principal past the creek crossing and along the valley until just before the trail begins to descend into the valley.
 At this point you can enter the Sendero Rio through a gate/gap in the fence to your left.
 Sendero Rio will take you down into the river valley to walk alongside the roaring, crystal clear waters of the Rio Chirripó Pacifico.
 Following the river through a reforested area planted in 2002 you will come to a Y in the trail.
 The left branch is an easy hike back up to the Sendero Principal.
 The right branch continues on and past Cloudbridge Falls and returns up to Sendero Principal via the “stairmaster”, a steep section to the bench on Sendero Principal just before the descent back to the Welcome Centre.

 Map: Cloudbridge North Map

-At this point you may choose to return the way you came, or wade across the river to continue along the Los Quetzales trail.
-The river depth here is quite variable, ranging from about 50 cm to around 1 m (20 in to 3 ft), so ensure it is safe before crossing.
-Follow the Los Quetzales trail back along the east side of the Rio Uran, past the only remaining pasture in the Cloudbridge valley, demonstrating how far reforestation in the reserve has come.
-One section of the trail can have issues with landslides, so check the condition of the trail at the Welcome Centre before hiking.
-The Los Quetzales trail rejoins the Sendero Principal just north of the covered bridge.
+From there, you may follow the Los Quetzales trail back along the east side of the Rio Uran.
+One section of the trail can have issues with landslides, so check the condition of the trail at the Welcome Center before hiking.
+The Los Quetzales trail rejoins the Sendero Principal just north of the suspension bridge.